smirchan/rps/analysis_plan.md

 ### 1. How well do participants assess an agent's competence in this environment?
 To understand how well people evaluate competence in this environment, we will examine average responses to the slider scales indicating each agent's likelihood of beating the AI opponent over time and the participant's own ability to beat the AI opponent during the training phase.

-*If people are sensitive to baseline differences in competence:* The win probability should be different for the high and low baseline agents.
+* If people are sensitive to baseline differences in competence: The win probability should be different for the high and low baseline agents.
-*If people are sensitive to learning:* The reported win probability should increase for the learning agent, but stay relatively stable for the baseline agents.
+* If people are sensitive to learning: The reported win probability should increase for the learning agent, but stay relatively stable for the baseline agents.
-*If people are sensitive to task difficulty:* The reported probability that participants would beat the AI opponent should be different for those viewing the `novice` opponent and those viewing the `expert` opponent.
+* If people are sensitive to task difficulty: The reported probability that participants would beat the AI opponent should be different for those viewing the `novice` opponent and those viewing the `expert` opponent.

+To evaluate each of these hypotheses, we will fit linear mixed-effects models predicting ratings from agent type (high, low, learning), block number (1-20), agent type x block number interaction, and opponent difficulty (expert vs. novice), with random slopes and intercepts for the effect of agent type across participants.

+`lmer(rating ~ agentType + blockNum + agentType:blockNum + opponentType + (1 + agentType | subjID))`

 ### 2. How do trust judgments reflect information about an agent's competence, learning, and task difficulty?
 To understand how people's trust in an agent incorporates information about the agent's competence, learning, and task difficulty, we will examine average responses to the slider scales indicating each agent's likelihood of beating a *new* opponent during the test phase.

 As with the competence judgments over time, we expect the *one-shot* judgments about new opponents to incorporate what participants know about each agent's baseline ability, learning, and the environments in which they have viewed the agents perform (difficult or easy).
 Here, our primary question concerns whether people's generalizations about the `learning` agent will differ from the more static (high competence) agent.

 ## Model
 Our modeling approach will try to capture each of the two empirical analyses described above: how people estimate latent ability or competence,